abav14/gap/README.md

 In the end we have created a rule to check the cpu and memory usage percentages on all nodes if the value is more than 50 (or 70) then a alert would be sent.

-We have also used 2 labels here 'severity' and 'severity' that can be utilized in inhibition in AlertManager.
+We have also used 2 labels here 'severity' and 'source' that can be utilized in rules inhibition in AlertManager.
 Inhibition is a concept of suppressing notifications for certain alerts if certain other alerts are already firing.

 <h4> Setup AlertManager </h4>